protontypes/open-sustainable-technology/README.md

 ### Marine Life and Fishery

+> **What?** Marine life includes all animals, plants, and organisms living in saltwater, with fisheries referring to the sectors involved in harvest, management, and conservation of aquatic living resources for food, livelihood, and economic purposes.

+> **How?** These tools facilitate access to marine life and fishery data and surveys; perform stock assessment; simulate the impacts of climate change and ocean warming on marine life; and help in managing marine ecosystems.

 - [VIAME](https://github.com/VIAME/VIAME) - Video and Image Analytics for Marine Environments.
 - [ecodata](https://github.com/NOAA-EDAB/ecodata) - A data package for reporting on Northeast Continental Shelf ecosystem status and trends.
 - [rfishbase](https://github.com/ropensci/rfishbase) - An R interface to the fishbase.org database.